-When the hot water is poured over the fish roe, the color might change from clear orange, to opaque orange.
-The caviar will change back to normal color and clarity once out of the hot water and salted.
+- When the hot water is poured over the fish roe, the color might change from clear orange to opaque orange.
+The caviar will change back to normal color and clarity once in the brine.

 Hashtag your photos #LetTheBakingBeginBlog so I can see your creations and for a chance to be featured!